 In our experience the choices appear reasonably simple and are as follows:-

 Australia has one of the most stringent pest control industry regulatory systems in the world.
-All the termiticides that are proposed to treat your premises have undergone thorough evaluation and approval by national and state government authorities.
-Please be assured that our company will use these approved termiticides in strict accordance with all government regulations.
+All the termiticides that are proposed to treat your building have undergone thorough evaluation and approval by national and state government authorities.
+Our company will use these approved termiticides in accordance with all government regulations.

 The following commonsense precautions should be observed both before and after your premises are treated:

-Avoid contact with treated surfaces until the termiticide has dried.
+- Avoid contact with treated soil until the termiticide has dried.

 The failures of these treatments, which are all too common in the industry, are generally a function of building design and treatment application rather than termiticide effectiveness.
 For example, if the footings of a building cannot be effectively accessed by the pest controller because of concrete paving or tiling covering the footing, then the termiticide application is likely to be less than continuous and therefore imperfect.